Esri/joint-military-symbology-xml/README.md

 # joint-military-symbology-xml
-Joint Military Symbology XML (JointMilSyML or JMSML) is an XML schema, and associated instance data, designed to definitively document the contents of MIL-STD 2525D.
+Joint Military Symbology XML (JointMilSyML or JMSML) is an XML schema, and associated instance data, designed to definitively document the contents of US DOD MIL-STD-2525D and NATO APP-6(D).

 The purpose of defining this schema and populating its associated instance data is four-fold:
   * To aid in the configuration management (CM) of these standards.